Stage-wise Dynamics of Classifier-Free Guidance in Diffusion Models: Introduction

 In this work, we move beyond the restrictive unimodality assumption by modeling conditional distributions as Gaussian mixtures.
 This perspective reveals that guided sampling follows a natural \emph{three-stage structure}.
 In the \emph{Direction Shift} stage (early, high-noise regime), trajectories are drawn toward the class-weighted mean, and guidance amplifies this attraction, inducing initialization bias and norm inflation.
 In the \emph{Mode Separation} stage (intermediate regime), the dynamics remain locally neutral, but the inherited bias suppresses weaker modes, reducing global diversity.
 In the \emph{Concentration} stage (late regime), contraction within modes is intensified by strong guidance, suppressing local variability and fine-grained diversity.

 We empirically validate these predictions on state-of-the-art diffusion models rather than toy settings.
 To test our framework, we first compare early-high, late-high, and all-high schedules, confirming that strong early guidance reduces global diversity.
-We then probe the late stage by initializing trajectories with identical noise and perturbations, finding that large late weights enforce excessive similarity in fine details and diminish local diversity.
-Beyond these validation studies, we further conduct an additional experiment with a time-varying guidance schedule.
-The results show that adjusting guidance strength over time can yield improved overall outcomes—a practical insight that, while secondary to our main theoretical contribution, highlights the broader value of our analysis.
+To probe the late-stage behavior, we initialize trajectories from identical noise and introduce small perturbations during the intermediate stage.
+We observe that excessively large late-stage guidance forces trajectories to converge toward nearly identical fine details, thereby diminishing local diversity.
+Beyond these validation studies, we further conduct an additional experiment with a time-varying guidance schedule which can improve performance.
+Although this is not the central theoretical contribution of this work, it underscores the practical relevance of our analysis.
 Our implementation is publicly available at \url{https://github.com/sqt24/tvcfg}.

 \paragraph{Contributions.} This work makes three contributions: (i) We provide the first theoretical framework for analyzing CFG under multimodal conditional distributions, revealing a natural three-stage structure of the sampling dynamics. (ii) We empirically validate the central predictions of this framework: strong early guidance reduces global diversity, while strong late guidance suppresses local variability. (iii) As a byproduct of our analysis, we observe that varying guidance strength over time can improve the quality–diversity trade-off.
 Together, these results unify theoretical and empirical perspectives and establish a foundation for the principled design of guided diffusion samplers.